aimacode/aima-java/ReadMe.txt

 AIMA JAVA Notes By Ravi(magesmail@yahoo.com) and Ciaran (ctjoreilly@gmail.com).

 NOTE: This branch is no longer supported.
-0.95 is the Final Release based on the 2nd Edition of Book.
+Release 0.95 is the final release based on the 2nd edition of the book.

 #Some Notes